It's been a while since we wanted to talk about it!

 I did things step by step : first in kite to get used to the board and its foil, then behind a boat by gradually releasing the rudder.
 And finally in the waves.

 As much as the first two experiences was ok, as much the 3D surfing is another game.
-This is where you understand why it is essential to protect yourself (full suit, safety vest, helmet) and ride in an open area with no one around.
+This is where you understand why it is essential to protect yourself (full suit, safety vest, gloves, helmet, boots) and ride in an open area with no one around.

 THE GLANCE OF OTHERS